How do you get practice clients when you start the coaching course with us?

-Firstly, it’s somewhat misleading to think of a practice client being any different from a client.
-The only real difference is that a) they probably know you’re going through training and so can adjust their expectations and b) you are probably going to coach them at a low-cost or even for free.
+Firstly, it’s somewhat misleading to think of a practice client being any different from a regular client.
+The only real difference is that a) you will tell them you are undertaking training and so can adjust their expectations and b) you are probably going to coach them at a low-cost or even for free.
 And that makes it a whole lot easier.

 But in all other respects, a practice client is simply a client.